Southwark London England About Methodology

 Known For

-A Quiet Terraced Escape in Walworth
+A Quiet Terraced Escape in Camberwell

-County Grove is a modest residential street lined with Victorian and Edwardian terraced houses that define the character of Walworth.
+County Grove is a modest residential street lined with Victorian and Edwardian terraced houses that define the character of Camberwell.
 The street preserves the intimate scale of nineteenth-century South London before the age of high-rises, with period details visible in original sash windows and brick facades.
 Today it remains largely residential and quiet, a haven from the busier roads that surround it.
 But the name itself suggests something older—the presence of trees and open land long since built over.
 That lost landscape is worth understanding.

 ✦ ✦ ✦